ericoporto/ags-manual-wiki/DynamicSprite.md

 Example:

-    DynamicSprite* sprite = DynamicSprite.CreateFromFile("CustomAvatar.bmp");
+    DynamicSprite* sprite = DynamicSprite.CreateFromExistingSprite(10);
     sprite.Crop(10, 10, sprite.Width - 10, sprite.Height - 10);
     DrawingSurface *surface = Room.GetDrawingSurfaceForBackground();
     surface.DrawImage(100, 100, sprite.Graphic);
     surface.Release();
     sprite.Delete();

-will load the CustomAvatar.bmp image, cut off the left and top 10 pixels, and then draw it onto the room background at (100,100).
+will create a dynamic sprite as a copy of sprite 10, cut off the left and top 10 pixels, and then draw it onto the room background at (100,100).

 *See also:*